 Karuna London

-Their silhouettes are clean, contemporary, and incredibly wearable.
-If you love minimalist design with an intentional, ethical story behind it, Karuna London is absolutely worth knowing — and supporting.
+If you love minimalist design with an intentional, ethical story behind it, Karuna London is absolutely worth knowing and supporting.
 And if vegan bags are your thing, don’t miss my roundup of vegan leather handbags that actually look expensive — so many good ones in there.

 Final Thoughts

-Whether you’re drawn to the architectural drama of Yuzefi, the quiet heritage of Tusting, the playful spirit of Lulu Guinness, or the polished elegance of Aspinal, there is a British bag brand on this list that was made for exactly your style.
+Whether you’re drawn to the architectural drama of Yuzefi, the quiet heritage of Tusting, the playful spirit of Lulu Guinness, or the polished elegance of Aspinal, there is a British bag brand on this list that was made for your style.